AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/cloud-storage/google-pubsub.md

 ---
-keywords: Experience Platform;home;popular topics;Google PubSub;google pubsub
-solution: Experience Platform
 title: Create a Google PubSub Source Connection in the UI
-type: Tutorial
 description: Learn how to create a Google PubSub source connector using the Platform user interface.
 exl-id: fb8411f2-ccae-4bb5-b1bf-52b1144534ed
 ---